xavcz/build-with-nova/README.md

+> **Disclaimer:** I can't not ensure you'll be able to make this package work :) If you have any question, don't hesitate to drop by Slack: http://slack.telescopeapp.org

 # Build with Nova

 ### What's up?
-Custom package for Nova with two purposes:
-- give hints on how to build great apps with Nova, similar as [Nomad Airlines](http://nomadairlines.com/)
-- experiment stuff on a custom package with Nova: `react-storybook` & `styled-components`
+Experiment stuff on a custom package with Nova: `react-storybook` & `styled-components`

 ### NPM Dependencies
 ```sh